infor-design/enterprise/docs/CONTRIBUTING.md

     Examples of reduced test cases are:

     - Take an existing example and modify it to resemble the issue, this is ideal as we can include this in our init tests to avoid future breakages
-    - Create an example using a tool like https://jsfiddle.net/ - the enterprise scripts can be upload on this site
+    - Create an example using a tool like [jsfiddle](https://jsfiddle.net) (the enterprise scripts can be upload on this site)
     - Any Other runnable code

     Spend a little time in recreating and isolating the issue and you might learn and discover the solution.